LDMX-Software/fire/docs/getting_started.md

 This naturally extends to several subsequent versions and clearly shows all users how the data is being transformed when they are reading it off disk.

+@note The attach method is only called once per processing run and therefore it **cannot** and **should not** be used to handle more complicated data evolutions involving _any_ sort of calculation.
+If you are calculating a new variable from an old variable, this falls outside of the realm of schema evolution and needs to be done within a Processor.

 Now the question becomes, how to "handle" the different versions.
 This is most easily explained with a few examples.